 - Two cans of wet food per day

 One thing that we absolutely must point out here is that you should only be feeding a Beagle puppy food that has been specifically designed for puppies.
-All puppies will have different nutritional requirements to an adult dog, because they are still growing.
-Therefore, you will need to ensure that they are getting the nutrients or their growth could be stunted!
+All puppies will have different nutritional requirements to an adult dog because they are still growing.
+Therefore, you will need to ensure that they are getting the nutrients, or their growth could be stunted!

-The food will need to given to them throughout the day.
+The food will need to be given to them throughout the day.
 This is because they will just eat it all in one go if given the opportunity, which means they will get hungry in the latter half of the day.
 Most people recommend that you should be feeding a Beagle puppy between 2-3 times per day.

 When Can Their Appetite Be a Sign of a Problem?

 Beagles may try and get their mouth wrapped around anything that is food.
-However, the key word here is ‘food’.
-While dogs shouldn’t really be overeating and you should be doing your best to prevent them from doing so, it is still food.
+However, the keyword here is ‘food.’
+While dogs shouldn’t really be overeating, and you should be doing your best to prevent them from doing so, it is still food.
 This is part and parcel of owning a Beagle.
 However, once your Beagle starts wolfing down non-food items, that is when their appetite could be the sign of a problem.

-A compulsion for a dog to eat non-food items is known as ‘Pica’.
+A compulsion for a dog to eat non-food items is known as ‘Pica.’
 Now, all dogs will eat non-food items at times.
 For example, you may sometimes find a dog eating a bit of grass.
 However, if that problem starts to happen regularly, then you have a major problem.

 There probably isn’t going to be an issue if your dog is only eating grass or plants.
 The real issue with Pica is when your dog has a compulsion to eat items such as toys, rocks, and anything else it finds.
 They will normally focus on just one of these items, but they will eat it often.
-For example, in rare cases, a dog may end up with several stones in their stomach.
+For example, in rare cases, a dog may end up with several stones in its stomach.
 Obviously, this isn’t a good thing.

 There are a few causes for Pica.
 Perhaps the main one is anxiety, but it could also mean that the animal is seriously sick.
 In most cases, it is probably best not to try and diagnose things yourself.
-If your dog seems to be doing a lot of eating of non-food items, then you will almost certainly want to head to a vet.
+If your dog seems to be doing a lot of eating non-food items, then you will almost certainly want to head to a vet.
 They will be able to help you to deal with the problem.